|John M. Armstrong|

 Benjamin Hunter’s brother tried to collect on the life insurance policy and agreed to give the money to the Armstrong family.
 The insurance company refused to pay and Armstrong’s wife and administratrix of his estate, sued the company.
 The court sided with the insurance company saying they did not need to pay.
 The case was appealed all the way to the U.S. Supreme Court who overturned the verdict and called for a new trial.
 If the insurance company could prove that the policy had been taken out by Hunter as part of the crime of murder, then policy need not be paid, if there was no fraud, then the money must be paid.

-The false accusation and imprisonment of Ford Davis had completely prostrated him.
+The false accusation and imprisonment of the first suspect, Ford Davis, had completely prostrated him.
 Shortly afterwards, partly out of consideration for his innocent sufferings, Davis was appointed crier of the Camden Courts, and he held that position for many years.